sadiuchiha/sadiuchiha/README.md

 Projects can be in any size but the problems which arise are not unsolveable

-Current ongoing project: Personality Survey
+Current ongoing project: Survey Maker